iains/gcj/gcc/doc/install/configuration.rst

   Specify that the target
   supports threads.
-This affects the Objective-C compiler and runtime library, and exception handling for other languages like C++.
+This affects the Objective-C compiler and runtime library, and exception handling for other languages like C++ and Java.
   On some systems, this is the default.

   In general, the best (and, in many cases, the only known) threading